 Get more information on Amazon Subscribe & Save here.

 2. Freeze then scrape out any leftover candle wax from glass and votive holders.

 Don't worry about mixing scents—mixing 2-3 types (think vanilla and lavender or citrus and berry) can create an aromatic, one-of-a-kind scent you may actually enjoy more than the original candle.

 3. Purchase Glade—with coupons.

-Did you know Glade manufactures warmer blocks?
-Their pack of eight individual blocks—as opposed to most companies' six per package that have to be broken apart by hand—sell for around $3 anywhere you normally purchase Glade products.
-You can even win some during company giveaways throughout Wednesdays in August (units are being given away here!).
-I’m so excited because, as a KCL, I know Glade coupons are available everywhere: in Sunday circulars, in printables from the KCL database, and as product peelies.
-And if you need coupons now, check the September edition of Family Fun magazine—its coupon insert has a 75-cents-off any fall scent coupon as well as one for $1 off two wax melt packages.
+Glade’s pack of eight individual blocks—as opposed to most companies' six per package that have to be broken apart by hand—sell for around $3 anywhere you normally purchase Glade products.
+As a KCL, I know Glade coupons are available everywhere: in Sunday circulars, in printables from the KCL database, as product peelies, and even as Ibotta rebate offers.

 4. Get 75% off when you buy seasonal clearance Better Homes & Gardens wax cubes from Walmart.

 At $2 a six pack, I was pleasantly surprised to find that even though I ran the warmer once a day, I didn’t have to replace these wax melts until after two weeks.
 Since Walmart clearances seasonal scents, be sure to check for sales on this brand post-holidays.
 Last Christmas, I was able to get Oatmeal Cookie blocks for 75% off!